-If food is a high on your ‘to experience’ list, then an app like Foodspotting is pretty nifty: it gives a nice twist to the classic restaurant hunt, by letting you search for a specific local dish, and finding the best places to try it.
+If food is a high on your ‘to experience’ list, then an app like Zomato is pretty nifty: it gives a nice twist to the classic restaurant hunt, by letting you search for a specific local dish, and finding the best places to try it.

 Apps like Localeur can offer you suggestions for things to do, all of which are provided by locals.
 And if you don’t fancy going it alone, Backpackr could help you meet up with fellow travellers to check out a fantastic local attraction.

 While some of us will want to use our travels to get away from the constant connectivity of modern life, effective use of social media can be a brilliant way to source advice on incredible things to experience in your travels.